byu-cpe/ecen192/_labs/Y-Board Introduction.md

     Yboard.set_all_leds_color(value, 255-value, 0);
   }
 ```
+- Multiplying the value by 255/100 is not necessary, but it will make the max value be 255 instead of 100 so that the max brightness or color can go up to 255.

 ## Part 4 - Your Own Challenge
 Come up with your own challenge to combine the use of LEDs and at least two more of the following: